 Methodology: How Do We Know Whether Media Concentration is Getting Better or Worse?

 Measuring media concentration begins by setting out the media industries to be studied, as done at the outset of this post.
 Revenue data for each of these sectors, and for each of the firms within them with over a one percent market share, is then collected and analyzed.
 This handy dandy list of sources and others listed here were used.

 Each media sector is analyzed on its own and then grouped into three categories, before scaffolding upwards to get a birds-eye view of the entire network media ecology: (1) platform media; (2) content media: (3) online media.
-Results are analyzed from 1984 to 2014, with an eye to capturing changes over time.
-Two common tools — Concentration Ratios (CR) and the Herfindhahl – Hirschman Index (HHI) – are then used to depict and assess concentration levels and trends within each sector, the just mentioned three categories and the whole of the network media ecology.
+Results are analyzed from 1984 to 2015, with an eye to capturing changes over time.
+Lastly, two common tools — Concentration Ratios (CR) and the Herfindhahl – Hirschman Index (HHI) – are used to depict concentration levels and trends within each sector and across the network media ecology as a whole.

 The CR method adds the shares of each firm in a market and makes judgments based on widely accepted standards, with four firms (CR4) having more than 50 percent market share and 8 firms (CR8) more than 75 percent considered to be indicators of media concentration (see Albarran, p.
 48).
 The Competition Bureau uses a more relaxed standard, with a CR4 of 65% or more possibly leading to a deal being reviewed to see if it “would likely . . . lessen competition substantially” (p.
 19, fn 31).